sugarsack/sugar/docs/tutor_runner_module.md

 ```

 Well, you've just created a fully functional module for Sugar, which is not
-just yet ready for you.
+just yet ready for what we want to achieve.

 ## Modify Your Scaffold Module